 Where things get interesting from a marketing perspective is active brand ambassadorship.
 An active brand ambassador is someone who loves your brand and actively promotes it within their network.
 That could be something as simple as leaving a glowing review for a restaurant you just tried or posting your new sneakers in your Instagram story, or as complex as a structured program officially affiliated with the brand.

-These acts of active ambassadorship are invaluable because they humanize your brand.
+The important part is that these acts of active ambassadorship humanize your brand.
 Remember: consumers trust other people more than they trust information from a brand itself; they’re more receptive to receiving information from a human being.

 In fact, according to data from SEMrush, 90% of people are more likely to trust a recommended brand, even if that recommendation is from a stranger.